Practical advice about lubricants to help you on some basic concepts

 You’ll discover in our new section useful and practical advice about lubricants, with basic explanations to help you to deepen your knowledge and become real experts!
 Enjoy!

 We started the company by trading base oils from our European partners to the major international oil producers in South Africa.
 We only picked the highest grade of oils to satisfy our client’s specific quality and price needs.
 This helped us to create our reputation of quality base oil and a no shortcuts approach.

-We are trying to minimise the number of intermediaries in the process to keep our quality to the highest European formulations while shifting a cost benefit to our valued customers.
+We are trying to minimise the number of intermediaries in the process to keep our quality to the highest European formulations while shifting a cost-benefit to our valued customers.

 Greyhound Lubricants has created the range with enhanced additive packages to suit the unique conditions vehicles face in South Africa and Africa.

-Greyhound G-Base and G-Power mineral oils are positioned as a value-for-money mineral oil aimed at the older generation, high-mileage vehicles.
-According to our research, the general car park in South Africa is between seven and nine years old, counting only the registered vehicles, which statistically makes an average age of the cars even older than 10 years.
+Greyhound G-Base and G-Power mineral oils are positioned as value-for-money mineral oil aimed at the older generation, high-mileage vehicles.
+According to our research, the general car park in South Africa is between seven and nine years old, counting only the registered vehicles, which statistically makes the average age of the cars even older than 10 years.

 With the current economic conditions, people tend to keep their cars for longer and even extend service intervals beyond the recommendation of the relevant manufacturer in order to save money.
 This is where Greyhound Lubricants would like to put money, where it belongs, in your pocket.
 Why buy overpriced brands or consider inferior quality cheap brands where you can stick to the brand which has you covered.